octavecms/cms-bundle/docs/Installaiton.md

     $ composer reqiure cms-bundle

-To create a new Symfony project with CMS bundle installed:

-    $ composer create-project XXX/ --prefer-dist

 ## Register bundles

 Enable the bundle and the bundles the CMS relies on by adding the following lines in `app/AppKernel.php` file: